Flammable1850/pacman-cache-automation/README.md

 # Step 2:

-# To create the script, use the code from the file called paccache.timer.
-I have it set to weekly, but if you want to set it to daily for whatever reason, just change it to daily.
+# To create the script, use the code snippet from the file called paccache.timer.

 # Step 3: